brown-ccv/picarro-data/README.md

 python3 -m venv .venv
 source .venv\Scripts\activate.bat
 ```
-note!
+[!NOTE]
 The python executable might be different on your computer.
 If this doesn't work, you may need to use `python` or `py` instead of `python3`

 After activating your virtual environment, you'll need to install the git repository:
 ```pip install git+https://github.com/brown-ccv/picarro-data.git```